sinaghassemi/eusipco2018/README.md

 # eusipco supplementary results
-This repository contains supplementary segmentation results over three test areas including D12, D19 and D22 and for building landuse class.
+This repository contains supplementary segmentation results over three test areas including D12, D19 and D22 and for building landuse class using the proposed network with 152 layers in encoder(*Porp-152*).

 In these images:
 Green pixels represent 'true positive' ,